RobinTTY/LearningCollection/website/docs/apis/graphql/hot-chocolate/resolvers.md

 ---
-id: data-fetching
+id: resolvers
-title: Data Fetching
+title: Resolvers
-sidebar_position: 3
+sidebar_position: 4
 ---

-import Tabs from "@theme/Tabs";
-import TabItem from "@theme/TabItem";

-This page explains different aspects of data fetching in Hot Chocolate.

-## Resolvers

 Resolvers are the main building blocks when it comes to fetching data.
 Every field in our GraphQL schema is backed by such a resolver function, responsible for returning the field's value.
 Since a resolver is just a function, we can use it to retrieve data from a database, a REST service, or any other data source as needed.

-### Resolver Tree
+## Resolver Tree

 A resolver tree is a projection of a GraphQL operation that is prepared for execution.
 For better understanding, let's imagine we have a simple GraphQL query like the following, where we select some fields of the currently logged-in user.